SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 # Working with States

-**State** is used only with **class based components**.
+**State** is used only with **class-based components**.

 The **state** is set in the **constructor** as we have seen in the previous example.

 If we do not set the state, it will be initialized with a default value.

-To access state use `console.log(this.state)`.
+To access the state use `console.log(this.state)`.

 State must **never** be modified directly, use always the `this.setState()` method instead.

-Every time we update the state the component will be rendered again by envoking the `render()` method.
+Every time we update the state the component will be rendered again by invoking the `render()` method.

 Calls to the `setState()` method are asynchronous inside event handlers.

 With the `setState()` method we can pass a plain JavaScript object or a callback function to perform some action.

-In the example below we are passing a callback arrow function that takes the previous state as an argument and increments it by 1.
+In the example below, we are passing a callback arrow function that takes the previous state as an argument and increments it by 1.

 Note that we can pass a **reference** of a function to an event handler but not a **function call**! - `<button onClick={this.updateCount}>`.